Katherine Calvin: National Climate Assessment

 Calvin was a lead author on the "Mitigation" chapter of the United States' third National Climate Assessment in 2014.
-The chapter describes the degree that which reduced global carbon dioxide emissions would alleviate the effects of climate change and concludes that the world's governments would need to heavily reduce the amount of global carbon dioxide emissions by the end of the century in order limit the global increase in temperature to 3-5 °F (1.6-2.7 °C).
+The chapter describes the degree that which reduced global carbon dioxide emissions would alleviate the effects of climate change and concludes that the world's governments would need to heavily reduce the amount of global carbon dioxide emissions by the end of the century in order to limit the global increase in temperature to 3-5°F (1.5-3°C).
 The chapter closes by offering potential measures to reduce the United States' greenhouse gas emissions.

 IPCC Special Reports

 Calvin has contributed to two IPCC special reports on climate change.
 In 2018 the IPCC used Calvin's research on its Special Report on Global Warming of 1.5°C. Calvin was a contributing author on chapter two of the report, which offered strategies to mitigate the effects of climate change in order to prevent a global average temperature increase of 1.5 °C. The article cited Calvin's research on land use and its relationship with socioeconomic and environmental effects.

 Calvin also contributed to the IPCC's Special Report on Climate Change and Land in 2019.
 This report examines the effect that elevated greenhouse gasses will have on the planet from a perspective of human land usage.
 Calvin was a coordinating lead author in the report's sixth chapter, in which her research was used extensively throughout.
 Chapter six offers pathways of mitigating the harmful effects of global climate change on land use, such as reduced deforestation and agricultural diversification.